 Understanding Questions of Belonging and Difference among Africans in Perth Dr Yirga Woldeyes (2017- ongoing)

 This project seeks to understand how notions of belonging and difference are perceived and experienced among African communities in Perth and the ways in which belonging is constructed, dismissed, confirmed, denied or mystified through lived experience.
 It seeks to understand the experiences of both African migrants and Africans born in Australia to migrant families, looking at the different ways in which belonging is felt or constructed by the two groups.
 It also studies how racialised discourses and practices influence belonging and the ways in which such experiences lead to inequality of outcome and opportunity, constraints on choice and control, and human rights violations and other forms of injustices.
 The immediate outcome of this research is the publication of a journal article, community outreach and the development of useful research networks and skills.
 It is envisaged this is the first stage of a much larger project.

-Our stories, our way: Collaborative methodology for Indigenous oral history Dr Elfie Shiosaki, John Curtin Distinguished Professor Anna Haebich, MCCA, Dr Michelle Johnson, MCCA, Dr Sue Anderson, University of South, Dr Lorina Barker, University of New England and Ms Brenda Gifford, National Film and Sound Archive (2016 - continuing)
+Our stories, our way: Collaborative methodology for Indigenous oral history Dr Elfie Shiosaki, John Curtin Distinguished Professor Anna Haebich (MCASI) Dr Michelle Johnson (MCASI) Dr Sue Anderson (University of South Australia), Dr Lorina Barker (University of New England) and Ms Brenda Gifford (National Film and Sound Archive) (2016 - continuing)